unChaz/sci-fi-5e/srd/monsters/beasts.md

 **_Keen Smell_**.
 The lion has advantage on Wisdom (Perception) checks that rely on smell.

 **_Pack Tactics_**.
-The lion has advantage on an attack roll against a creature if at least one of the lion’s allies is within 5 feet of the creature and the ally isn’t incapacitated.
+The lion has advantage on an attack roll against a creature if at least one of the lion's allies is within 5 feet of the creature and the ally isn't incapacitated.

 **_Pounce_**.
 If the lion moves at least 20 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 13 Strength saving throw or be knocked prone.
 If the target is prone, the lion can make one bite attack against it as a bonus action.